Deck McGuire: Cincinnati Reds (second stint)

 On May 25, 2022, McGuire's contract was purchased by the Cincinnati Reds organization.
-He elected free agency on November 10, 2022.

-Retirement
+In 20 games (14 starts) for the Triple-A Louisville Bats, he posted a 4-5 record and 6.32 ERA with 60 strikeouts across 74 innings of work.
+McGuire elected free agency following the season on November 10.

-McGuire retired from baseball on December 16, 2022.
+McGuire announced his retirement from baseball on December 16, 2022.

+Coaching career

+On October 11, 2023, McGuire was hired by the Georgia Institute of Technology to serve as an undergraduate assistant coach.